 Kazchrome, ERG’s subsidiary in Kazakhstan, is the world’s largest ferrochrome producer by chrome content, meaning we have a responsibility to make sure that our production of chromium is responsible and sustainable.
 Our efforts in this regard have been recognised by the International Chromium Development Association ‘Responsible Chromium’ Label which shows that Kazchrome has gone above and beyond the standard requirement needed to responsibly source chromium.

-The label was achieved following an evaluation by the independent CSR agency Ecovadis, which awarded Kazchrome the Ecovadis Silver Award.
-Kazchrome received 60 points and was ranked in the top 12% of companies rated by EcoVadis in the Manufacture of basic iron and steel industry.
+The label was achieved following an evaluation by the independent CSR agency Ecovadis.
+In 2023, the company managed to confirm last year’s result - the EcoVadis Platinum Medal .
+With 78 points out of 100 (in 2022 - 75 points), Kazchrome was ranked in the top 1% of companies rated by EcoVadis in the Manufacture of basic iron and steel industry.
 The award demonstrates ERG’s adherence to values including following safe processes and best practices, the ethical treatment of people and communities, abolishing child labour and modern slavery, the mitigation of environmental impact and the fight against corruption.